 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Now, we add the Kubernetes repository on your CentOS system:

-Add following contents:
+Add the following contents:

 kubelet daemon with the command:

 su to the root user.
 Once you’ve done that, issue the command:

 Add the following lines:

-Finally steps, reload the configuration with the command:
+Finally, reload the configuration with the command:

-Congratulation’s!
+Congratulations!
 You have successfully installed Kubernetes.
 Thanks for using this tutorial for installing Kubernetes on your CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Kubernetes website.